 Learn More: 7 Key Benefits of Learning Record Store (LRS)

-In 2011, the concept of LRS (Learning Record Store) was introduced with xAPI to make some major upgrades in the field of E-Learning Industry and its features.
-As before SCORM and AICC standards were out there but later xAPI is taking over this segment of eLearning field.
+In 2011, the concept of LRS (Learning Record Store) was introduced with xAPI to make some significant upgrades in the field of E-Learning Industry and its features.
+As before SCORM and AICC standards were out there, but later xAPI is taking over this segment of eLearning field.

-SCORM is still there till now, but as it doesn’t meet the advancement of technology, so Advanced Distributed Learning (ADL) planned to make some changes to meet the future requirements.
+SCORM is still there, but as it doesn’t meet the advancement of technology.
+So, Advanced Distributed Learning (ADL) planned to make some changes to meet future requirements.
 For this purpose, ADL collaborated with Rustici Software to make it happen.

 After one year of research and development on this project, they named it Project Tin Can.
 Later, ADL released it as Experience API (xAPI).